microsoft/vscode-wiki/File-Watcher-Internals.md

 We do some deduplication of watch requests to avoid watching the same path twice:
 - requests for same path and same correlation are ignored (last one wins)
 - recursive requests for overlapping path and same correlation are ignored (shortest path wins)

-Requests for non-existing paths are ignored unless the request is correlated.
-This was done to aid TypeScript extension to adopt our file watcher where this need exists.
-In that case we install a polling watcher on the path ([`fs.watchFile`](https://nodejs.org/docs/latest/api/fs.html#fswatchfilefilename-options-listener)) to figure out when it is added.
-Since this is potentially compute intense, we only do this for correlated watch requests for now, but may later decide to do it for all requests.
+- requests for watching files try to reuse an existing recursive watcher

-If a watched path gets deleted after being watched, the watcher maybe suspended and resumed when the path comes back, based on these rules:
+If a watched path either does not exist in the beginning or gets deleted after being watched, the watcher maybe suspended and resumed when the path comes back, based on these rules:
-- correlated watch requests support suspend / resume unconditionally (again, to support TypeScript)
+- correlated watch requests support suspend/resume unconditionally (this was added to support TypeScript)
 - uncorrelated recursive watch requests try to resume watching by installing a listener on the parent path which can fail if the parent is deleted as well
+- uncorrelated non-recursive watch requests are ignored if the path does not exist in the beginning or remain failed if the path is deleted after watching has begun

+Suspend/resume is implemented with two strategies:
+- if the path is already watched by a recursive watcher, reuse that watcher
+- otherwise install a polling watcher on the path ([`fs.watchFile`](https://nodejs.org/docs/latest/api/fs.html#fswatchfilefilename-options-listener))

 #### `vscode.workspace.createFileSystemWatcher`